Peripheral nerve disorders can sometimes result in facial nerve paralysis.

 The team consists of:

-The facial paralysis clinic at UC San Diego Health System is one of the nation's most comprehensive clinics available for the treatment of facial movement impairments.
+The facial paralysis clinic at UC San Diego Health is one of the nation's most comprehensive clinics available for the treatment of facial movement impairments.